 Aphids come in a variety of species.
 Colors vary by species, but popular ones are either green, yellow, or white.
 A group called "woolly aphids" are covered in a white, waxy substance that resembles cotton or fuzz.
 All types of aphids pierce the plant at its leaves and stems.
 They digest plant juices and excrete a sticky, sugary 'honeydew' liquid which may attract other garden insects.
 Ants have been seen shepherding aphids and harvesting their sweet honeydew for consumption for themselves and their ant colonies.
 The honeydew can also turn black with mold and look like a layer of dark ash, or soot, on the leaves and stems, ruining the beauty of an ornamental plant.

-Small populations are generally not a major problem for gardeners, however, they are really fast at reproducing and large populations can take over a crop if not controlled.
-Many gardeners buy containers of live lady beetles (ladybugs) to spread over their garden in an attempt to curb population growth of aphids.
-Recognizing and allowing fire beetles and parasitic wasps to visit the infested plants can also aid in reducing aphid numbers and damage.
-Chemical pesticides that specifically kill aphids also exist, but will likely require multiple applications.
-Female aphids are mostly wingless, but winged ones will return to their original plant after starting populations elsewhere.
-They can be mechanically removes (killed by hand) but their small size and fast escapes make it a inefficient means of removing them.
+Small populations of Aphids are generally not a major problem for gardeners, however, they are really fast at reproducing.
+Large populations can take over a crop if not controlled.
+Many gardeners buy containers of live lady beetles (ladybugs) to spread over their garden in an attempt to curb population growth of aphids; success is varied as a lady beetle may leave the release area before making an impact on the Aphid population.
+Recognizing and allowing fire beetles and parasitic wasps to visit the infested plants can also aid in reducing aphid numbers naturally and curb plant damage.
+Chemical pesticides that specifically kill aphids also exist, but usually require multiple applications because they may only be effective at certain life stages and colonies often consist of different developmental ages.